tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Closure Alerts

 The client and the server must share knowledge that the connection is ending in order to avoid a truncation attack.
-Either party may initiate a close by sending a "close_notify" alert.
-Any data received after a closure is ignored.
+Failure to properly close a connection does not prohibit a session from being resumed.

 close_notify
 : This message notifies the recipient that the sender will not send any more messages on this connection.
-Note that as of TLS 1.1, failure to properly close a connection no longer requires that a session not be resumed.
-This is a change from TLS 1.0 to conform with widespread implementation practice.
+Any data received after a closure MUST be ignored.

+user_canceled
+: This message notifies the recipient that the sender is canceling the handshake for some reason unrelated to a protocol failure.
+If a user cancels an operation after the handshake is complete, just closing the connection by sending a "close_notify" is more appropriate.
+This alert SHOULD be followed by a "close_notify".
+This alert is generally a warning.
 {:br }

 Either party MAY initiate a close by sending a "close_notify" alert.
 Any data